TIY-Durham/2015-FALL-FEE/11-The-Grid-The-Bad-And-The-Ugly/README.md

 ##### BEAST MODE

-Like Multicolumn Form, Beast Mode tonight is making the `desktop.css` view pixel perfect.
+Like Multi-Column Form, Beast Mode tonight is making the `desktop.css` view pixel perfect.
 What font faces, sizes, and colors do you need?
 How can you make the layout fit the specs from the original?
 Try to match your version as closely to the original as possible.

 #### View Mode Switch